GoesToTwentyOne/Software_Engineering_SDLC_MODELS/02_SDLC_Models/01_Waterfall_Model/README.md

 ## Why Do We Use the Waterfall Model?

+This model is used for the following purposes:

+- The Waterfall model is a well-organized and efficient approach to software development.
+- This model ensures that all requirements related to a particular phase are met before moving on to the next phase, resulting in high quality and productivity.
+- By adhering to this model, developers can ensure that all software development life cycle aspects are properly addressed.
+- This model leads to a more streamlined and organized final product.
-The Waterfall model is utilized for its well-organized and efficient approach to software development.
-It ensures high quality and productivity by addressing all requirements in each phase before progressing.
-It is particularly suitable for projects requiring precision, attention to detail, and stable environments.
+- The Waterfall model is particularly suitable for software development projects requiring high precision and attention to detail.

 ## Features of the Waterfall Model

+The waterfall model is a widely used software development approach structured in a strict sequence of steps.

+- One of the key features of the waterfall model is its emphasis on documentation, which is critical for achieving traceability and ensuring that the software meets the desired requirements.
+- Another important characteristic of the waterfall model is its strict adherence to a predefined schedule, which can help to ensure that the project is completed on time and within budget.
+- The model features a clear, linear structure, enabling developers to track progress and identify potential issues early in development.
-The Waterfall model is characterized by its emphasis on documentation, adherence to predefined schedules, clear linear structure, and a highly structured and disciplined approach.
-These features contribute to efficient resource allocation, timely completion, and better project management.
+- The waterfall model is a highly structured and disciplined approach to software development that is well-suited to projects with clear and well-defined requirements.

 ## Different Phases of Waterfall Model in Software Engineering